Evidence Level

 Omega-3 for Postoperative Atrial Fibrillation — OPERA Trial

 2012 randomized, double-blind, placebo-controlled trial (NCT00970489, OPERA) in 1,516 patients undergoing cardiac surgery receiving omega-3 vs placebo.
-(Mozaffarian et al. 2012, JAMA)
+(JAMA)

 1,516 cardiac surgery patients.

-PRIMARY ENDPOINT NEGATIVE: omega-3 did NOT reduce postoperative AFib vs placebo.
+Primary endpoint negative: omega-3 did not reduce postoperative AFib vs placebo.
 Important rigorous negative trial.

 11

-Omega-3 for NAFLD — 2024 Meta-Analysis
+Omega-3 for NAFLD — 2024 Evidence Synthesis

-Systematic review and meta-analysis of 15 RCTs and cohort studies (January 2018 - June 2023) evaluating omega-3 PUFAs in NAFLD.
+Evidence review and pooled analysis of 15 clinical trials and cohort studies (-) evaluating omega-3 PUFAs in NAFLD.
 (2024)

 Pooled across 15 NAFLD studies.